yankailab/OpenKAI/html/viewer/_Scepter/README.md

 and `[[0,true],[3,false]]` for AI frame types.
 Empty lists store no indexed entries;
 removing entries does not reset the corresponding camera values.

-**Load config** refreshes the current backend parameters, as in the Orbbec viewer.
+**Refresh config** refreshes the current backend parameters, as in the Orbbec viewer.
-**Save config** writes a complete snapshot, including defaults, false values and empty collections, to `scepter.fConfig` (`jsonCfg/Scepter.controls.json` by default).
-The application file and module links are preserved.
+**Save config** updates the camera module in the original launch JSON file, including defaults, false values and empty collections.
+Module links, thread settings and unrelated modules are preserved.
 Browser commands cannot choose the save path.
 No edits are written to disk until **Save config** is used.

-At initialization, the C++ `loadConfig()` reads the snapshot over the application settings.
-Missing keys retain their current values.
-All resulting controls are sent to the camera when it opens.
-Calling C++ `loadConfig()` while open applies the full set immediately.
+`loadConfig()` reads the saved module settings on the next launch.
+All configured controls are sent when the camera opens.
 An optional SDK preset is loaded before explicit controls.
-The sample snapshot file is created on the first save.

 ## JSON messages